wyliodrinstudio/WyliodrinSTUDIO/docs/source/boards.rst

 .. note::

-	For **raspberry pi 0** , in order to work, after your first try to create a container, you must change the image that the dockerfile is downloading with: FROM /balenalib/raspberry-pi-node
+	For **raspberry pi 0** , in order to work, after your first try to create a container, you have to go to the menu, select Use Advanced Mode and, in the dockerfile, change the default image with: FROM /balenalib/raspberry-pi-node:14.

 |